Yanjx322/bilibili-live-speech-to-text/readme.md

 **3. xfyun（科大讯飞）Online Speech Recognition**\
 xfyun is a powerful cloud-based ASR engine developed by iFLYTEK (科大讯飞), providing real-time speech-to-text conversion with high accuracy for both Chinese and English.\
-Unlike offline models, xfyun requires API credentials and Internet connection, and it's suitable for low-latency and high-accuracy live transcription tasks.\
+in this project, since it is online, we don't need any models downloaded, just run the main.py and choose it.
 Website：[https://www.xfyun.cn/services/online\_asr](https://www.xfyun.cn/services/online_asr)

-Usage requires registering an API key on the iFLYTEK open platform, and this project already includes basic integration logic in `xf_recognizer.py`.
+A wider usage requires registering an API key on the iFLYTEK open platform, and this project already includes basic integration logic in `xf_recognizer.py`.

 ---